palmin/animated-ui-label/README.md

 If these assumptions are not met, the text will be changed without animation.

 You just need the AnimatedLabel.h/m and everything else is for testing purposes.

+AnimatedLabel will determine the duration and kind of animation from the regular UIView animations, such that you can animate along with other things and even do spring-animations.
+This is implemented by changing a internal view and then looking at the corresponding property on the presentation-layer to figure out where in the animation we are from start (0) to end (1) but this work is done on the run-loop and keeps going when animation position has not changed for a while.

 AnimatedLabel is made to allow other kinds of text interpolations.
 You override